dyeeee/CartesianJoin.jl/README.md

     cartesianjoin(dsl,dsr,on = [:x1 => :y1 => fun])
   ```

-This also means that not only inequal join or range join, but also arbitrary conditional join.

 2. Any number of columns are supported using arbitrary conditional associations.

 3. Enabling multi-threading for acceleration, the performance better than implementing the same data operations in R.